PO Box 97

 Campbell University Bursar’s Office offers multiple payment options.

-- Option 1: Pay in full no later than August 5 for Fall and December 5 for Spring
+- Option 1: Pay in full no later than August 5 for fall and January 5 for spring

 - Option 2: 2 installments ($30.00 service fee) paid manually via the TouchNet Payment Center.
 Fall: 1/2 by August 5 and remainder by September 30.
 Spring: 1/2 by January 5 and remainder by February 28.